pixie-io/pixie/demos/simple-gotracing/Readme.md

 Go binaries.
 This capability allows debugging Go binaries in production without the need to the source code and recompile with addition log statements.

-A simple view of this functionality is show in this image:
+A simple overview of this functionality is show here:

 ![Dynamic Logs](./dynamic_logs.png)